+Remark: Suggested that the positions of “Primary school curriculum” and “High school curriculum” be switched.

+“Data” and “Statistics” should be combined as “Statistical Methods and Data”.

 I agree with Programming/Coding and Machine Learning, but Data Science belongs to Statistical Thinking.
 Some of its components also are part of Machine Learning.
 I find that is missing Computational Models.
 Thus I suggest to change Data Science to Computational Models as in the next figure: